Skip to main content

 What insurance do I need for my apartment?

-• Whether you rent or own your apartment or unit, it’s worth considering contents insurance
+• Whether you rent or own your apartment, it may be worth considering contents insurance

-• Contents insurance can protect your belongings from theft and damage and cover legal liability
+• Contents insurance could potentially protect your belongings from theft and damage

-• Consider optional extras, such as accidental damage and portable contents cover.
+• Consider extras, such as Accidental Damage and Portable Contents options

 How does insurance for apartments work?